 - Individual psychology may also play a role.
 About 50% of people with binge eating disorder suffer from depression, and it's thought that negative emotions -- like anxiety, shame, and guilt -- contribute to out-of-control eating behaviors.

 - Sometimes, a traumatic event can trigger binge-eating disorder.

 What Are the Signs of Binge-Eating Disorder?

 People with binge-eating disorder may miss school, parties, or social events so they can binge eat.
-At home, a binge eater may take food to his or her room, lock the door, and eat alone.
-Binge eaters may hide food under beds or in closets, so no one knows they are binging.
+At home, a binge eater may take food to their room, lock the door, and eat alone.
+Binge eaters may hide food under beds or in closets so no one knows they are binging.
 Some binge eaters are ashamed of their behavior and suffer tremendous guilt.

 Family members or friends might notice the binge eater eating enormous amounts of food, even after finishing a large meal.
-During the binge, the person might eat very quickly, without even knowing what he or she ate.
+During the binge, the person might eat very quickly, without even knowing what they ate.
 Those with binge-eating disorder also may have odd eating habits, such as eating food directly from a can or taking food from the garbage and eating it.

 Binge-eating disorder is best treated with a combination of approaches.